wojciechkepka/gomd/README.md

    - macOS: `go build && sudo cp gomd /usr/local/bin`

 ## Configuration
-By default when running `gomd` it will look for files in `.` and bind to `127.0.0.1:5001`.
+By default `gomd` will look for files in current working directory `.` and bind to `127.0.0.1:5001`.

 To change default port and address use `--bind-port` and `--bind-addr`.
 For example:
-    `gomd --bind-port 1337 --bind-addr 192.168.0.1`
+ - `gomd --bind-port 1337 --bind-addr 192.168.0.1`

 To view a different directory use:
-    `gomd --dir /some/different/directory`
+ - `gomd --dir /some/different/directory`

-You can view the files in dark and light mode.
+You can view the files in dark and light mode by using the switch available on rendered file view.

 ## Contributing
 If you wish to contribute thanks!
 There are some things to keep in mind while editing the source.